-Recommendation: Retain CLV only as a screening tool to be applied in a strategic manner in all areas except Metrorail Station Policy Areas.
+Recommendation: Retain CLV only as a screening tool to be applied in a strategic manner in all areas outside the "Core" Policy Areas of the County.
 Employ more robust, delay-based transportation analysis tools in these areas as described below.

-A three-tiered approach to implementing the recommended process is proposed below (see Table 3).
-All intersections are screened in Tier 1 based on their total future CLV (the CLV that reflects existing traffic plus that generated by previously approved developments and the subject site, without any improvements assumed other than those already programmed).
-For any intersection found to have a total future CLV greater than its Policy Area standard, an Intersection Operations analysis (Tier 2) or a Network Operations (Tier 3) analysis will be required according to the thresholds set in the table below:
+A three-tiered approach to implementing the recommended process is proposed below (see Table 2).
+All intersections are screened based on their observed CLV (except "Core" areas where no traffic studies are required).
+For any intersection found to have an observed CLV greater than 1350, an operations analysis or a network analysis will be required according to the thresholds set in the table below: